Joseph-Watts/WorldView/www/home.md

 # Welcome to PSYC382 Cognition and Culture Course!

-In this app **<!---lab? website?--->**, we will explore psychological and cultural perspectives on values around the world, utilizing data from the World Values Survey (WVS).\
+In this app, we will explore psychological and cultural perspectives on values around the world, utilizing data from the World Values Survey (WVS).\
 The WVS is an ongoing global research project that examines people's values, beliefs, and cultural practices.

 ## World Values Survey - Wave 7